-Algorithmic stablecoins are cryptocurrencies that maintain their value pegged to the dollar value.
+Algorithmic stablecoins are cryptocurrencies that maintain their value linked to the value of the dollar.
 Even though they do not have real dollars in the bank as reserves.
 They do not use collateral; instead, they use code.
 Smart contracts automatically adjust the supply by increasing or decreasing the number of coins in circulation.

 If the price rises above $1, the system creates new tokens.
-If the price falls, the company reduces the sale volume of the token or tries to persuade token holders to burn their tokens.
+If the price falls, the company reduces the token’s sell volume or tries to persuade token holders to burn their tokens.

 But for Ethereum casinos, this means fast money transfer, no delays, and flexible cash flow.
-However, the reliability of the system is ensured not only by the algorithm but also by market dynamics.
-This is where the main risks of stablecoins lie.
-Our team at CryptoCasinoGuide has decided to learn more about this.
+However, the reliability of the system is not only ensured by the algorithm but also by market dynamics.
+This is where the main stablecoin risks lie.
+Our team at CryptoCasinoGuide decided to learn more about it.

-Algorithmic stablecoins maintain a price close to $1 not through reserves but through code.
+Algorithmic stablecoins maintain a price close to $1 not by reserves but by code.
 The code regulates the supply; if the price rises, new tokens become available.
 If it falls, the supply is reduced.
-In the two-token model, there is one stablecoin and one token with practical value.
+In the two-token model, there is a stablecoin and a token with practical value.
 If demand exceeds supply, more tokens are issued.
 Conversely, if there is a shortage, tokens are burned via an exchange.

 In the rebase model, the wallet balance is automatically adjusted to restore the price to its target.
 Meanwhile, the functional scheme is a mix of partial collateralization and algorithms.

-The benefits are decentralization and low costs.
-The downside is that trust is necessary.
-If panic occurs, the “death spiral” can be triggered, and the price could drop rapidly.
-That is why users prefer to play with stablecoins for short-term activity rather than holding them long-term.
+The advantages are decentralization and low costs.
+The downside is that trust is required.
+If a panic occurs, the “death spiral” can be triggered, and the price could drop rapidly.
+This is why users prefer to play with stablecoins for short-term activities rather than holding them long-term.

-Algorithmic stablecoins keep their price stable at a level, in this case $1, by maintaining crypto dollar parity through supply adjustments rather than actual reserves.
-To do this, they regulate supply using code.
-When the price exceeds $1, the system produces more coins.
+Algorithmic stablecoins maintain their price at a stable level, in this case, $1, by maintaining crypto dollar parity through supply adjustments rather than real reserves.
+To do this, they regulate the supply using code.
+When the price exceeds $1, the system will produce more coins.
 If it drops below $1, it removes some coins from the market.

-Although the concept is the same as money supply control by a central bank, in this case, we are not talking about fiat currency.
-There are several ways to do this, such as using “shares” and “bonds,” rebasing, or automatic liquidity management via smart contracts.
+Although the concept is the same as controlling the money supply by a central bank, in this case, we are not talking about fiat currency.
+There are several ways to do this, such as using “shares” and “bonds,” rebasing, or automated liquidity management via smart contracts.

-Ultimately, it all depends on market confidence.
-As long as users have faith in the system, everything remains balanced, supporting overall iGaming financial stability.
+Ultimately, it all depends on market trust.
+As long as users have faith in the system, everything remains balanced, supporting global iGaming financial stability.

 Why Crypto Casinos Started Using Algorithmic Stablecoins